Inter-Parliamentary Union: Organs

 The Association of Secretaries General of Parliaments is a consultative body of the Inter-Parliamentary Union.

-Conferences
+Assemblies

-The IPU Assembly (formerly known as the Inter-Parliamentary Conference) is the principal statutory body that expresses the views of the Inter-Parliamentary Union on political issues.
+The Assembly is the IPU's main political body through which the IPU's Member Parliaments adopt parliamentary resolutions on global issues.
+It plays a pivotal role in addressing the issues which threaten peace, democracy and sustainable development, including through its four thematic standing committees.
+IPU Assemblies are held twice a year either in Geneva or hosted by Member Parliaments.

 Presidents

 Amendments to the Statutes

 Any proposal to amend the Statutes shall be submitted in writing to the Secretariat of the Union at least three months before the meeting of the Assembly.
 The Secretariat will immediately communicate all such proposals to the Members of the Union.
 The consideration of such proposed amendments shall be automatically placed on the agenda of the Assembly.

 Any sub-amendments shall be submitted in writing to the Secretariat of the Union at least six weeks before the meeting of the Assembly.
 The Secretariat will immediately communicate all such sub-amendments to the Members of the Union.

 After hearing the opinion of the Governing Council, expressed through a simple majority vote, the Assembly shall decide on such proposals by a two-thirds majority vote.